Lectures on insulating and conducting quantum spin liquids: The FL*-FL transition

 Fig.~\ref{fig:phasediag} (a similar figure is in Ref.~\cite{SSMetlitskiPunk12}) shows the metallic phases as a function of the doping $p$.
 Below a low $p=p_{\rm sdw}$ we have the AF Metal, which is distinguished from FL* by the presence of long-range antiferromagnetic order.
 Even so, the transition from the AF metal to FL* cannot be described in the Landau theory framework: the presence of a background spin liquid requires deconfined criticality with a fractionalized order parameter \cite{RKK08b,Joshi23}.

 At a larger $p=p_c$, we have the proposed transition between FL* and FL.
-A theory for this has been discussed elsewhere, and it involves a gauge theory with a Higgs field $\Phi$ \cite{YaHui-ancilla1,LZDC20,YaHui-ancilla2} (distinct from the Higgs field $B$ in Sections~\ref{sec:halffilling} and~\ref{sec:pseudogap}).
+A theory for this has been discussed elsewhere, and it involves a gauge theory with the Higgs field $\Phi$ \cite{YaHui-ancilla1,LZDC20,YaHui-ancilla2}.
+This Higgs field $\Phi$ also appears as a variational parameter in the wavefunction for the FL* phase and its transition to the FL phase discussed in Section~\ref{sec:wavefunction}.
+Note that $\Phi$ is distinct from the Higgs field $B$ in Sections~\ref{sec:halffilling} and~\ref{sec:pseudogap}, as is illustrated in Fig.~\ref{fig:PhiB}.

 A key constraint satisfied by the theory is that the FL and FL* states have a transition at low temperatures to the {\it same\/} $d$-wave superconductor, {\it i.e.\/} there is no transition within the superconducting state between over- and under-doping.
 In the over-doped regime, the transition from FL to the superconductor is described by the conventional BCS framework.
 In the under-doped regime, the transition from FL* to the same $d$-wave superconductor is described by a confinement transition of a SU(2) gauge theory \cite{Christos:2023oru,CS23,ChristosLuo24,BCS24,Sayantan25}, employing the SU(2) gauge field of Section~\ref{sec:fermions}.
 But an important point is that the underlying FL*-FL transition is visible within the superconducting state in the differences in the vortex core structure \cite{ZhangSS24,Sayantan25}.
 In the over-doped superconductor, the vortices exhibit \cite{Renner21} the Wang-MacDonald peak \cite{WM95} obtained from a conventional BCS theory of a $d$-wave superconductor; in the under-doped superconductor the underlying FL* normal state leads to \cite{ZhangSS24,Sayantan25} modulations in the local density of states in the halo of the vortex core \cite{Hoffman02}.